brakmic/OpenBahn/README.md

 Deutsche Bahn opened some of their APIs for public consumption and this project should serve as an API-playground.

-For more detailed info on the API itself read this <a href="http://www.heise.de/newsticker/meldung/Open-Data-Deutsche-Bahn-gibt-Schnittstelle-fuer-Fahrplandaten-frei-3118919.html">article (in German)</a>
+For more detailed info on the API itself read [this article](http://www.heise.de/newsticker/meldung/Open-Data-Deutsche-Bahn-gibt-Schnittstelle-fuer-Fahrplandaten-frei-3118919.html) (in German)</a>

 The Homepage of the API is located <a href=""http://data.deutschebahn.com/index.html>here</a>.

-The API Descriptions can be found <a href="http://data.deutschebahn.com/apis/fahrplan/Fpl-API-Doku-Open-Data-BETA-0_81.pdf">here (pdf, in German)</a>
+The API Descriptions can be found [here](http://data.deutschebahn.com/apis/fahrplan/Fpl-API-Doku-Open-Data-BETA-0_81.pdf) (pdf, in German)</a>

 ##### Structure

-The Frontend is built with <a href="https://facebook.github.io/react/">React.js</a> and supports hot-reloading via <a href="https://webpack.github.io/">WebPack</a>.
-More info regarding hot-reloading of React components can be found <a href="https://gaearon.github.io/react-hot-loader/getstarted/">here</a>.
+The Frontend is built with [React.js](https://facebook.github.io/react/) and supports hot-reloading via [WebPack](https://webpack.github.io/).
+More info regarding hot-reloading of React components can be found [here](https://gaearon.github.io/react-hot-loader/getstarted/).

-The Backend is based on <a href="http://hapijs.com/">Hapi.js</a> which is my favorite node server.
+The Backend is based on [>Hapi.js](http://hapijs.com/) which is my favorite **node web server**.
 The Frontend uses this backend to avoid problems with CORS.
 Therefore, the App executes no direct calls against the real DB-API but instead against Hapi.js that is configured *to accept CORS*.

 There's a special class called *BahnService** that's being used by both client and server to make API calls. *BahnService* runs either in _local_ or _remote_ mode.
-The Client runs on _local_ to dispatch the API calls to the local Hapi.js instance which in turn uses the _remote_ instance of *BahnService* to access the real <a href="http://data.deutschebahn.com/">DB-API</a>.
+The Client runs on _local_ to dispatch the API calls to the local Hapi.js instance which in turn uses the _remote_ instance of *BahnService* to access the real [DB API](http://data.deutschebahn.com/).

 This may sound unnecessarily complex but the strategy is rather simple: *a Client only wants to have a direct access to 'some API' without fiddling around with CORS etc.* Therefore, Hapi.js takes care of providing us an easy to use, **RESTful API** that returns plain JSONs.